-Mark took the Citibank Plus Transaction Account as his primary travel account to use in Europe.
+Marc took the Citibank Plus Transaction Account as his primary travel account to use in Europe.
 He applied for this account specifically for his trip.
 He used the Citibank Plus for ATM withdrawals and in-store purchases.
-Mark had no problems using his card and he used European bank ATMs so he could avoid the local ATM operator fee too..
-Mark notes that the Citibank Plus card did not have a CHIP (recent issues of this product do have a CHIP), so he was conscious of not using his card to withdraw cash at dodgy looking ATMs.
-Mark is back in Australia and continues to use his Citibank Plus Account for day to day spending.
+Marc had no problems using his card and he used European bank ATMs so he could avoid the local ATM operator fee too.
+Marc notes that the Citibank Plus card did not have a CHIP (recent issues of this product do have a CHIP), so he was conscious of not using his card to withdraw cash at dodgy looking ATMs.
+Marc is back in Australia and continues to use his Citibank Plus Account for day to day spending.
 He likes the fact that the account is low on fees.
-He’ll be using the Citibank Plus Transaction Account when he goes back to Europe too.
+He'll be using the Citibank Plus Transaction Account when he goes back to Europe too.

-Mark used the Commonwealth Bank Smart Access as a backup card.
-The Commbank Smart Access account was Mark’s main account in Australia before he went to Europe.
-Mark was topping up his Citibank account from his Commonwealth Bank as he needed more money.
+Marc used the Commonwealth Bank Smart Access as a backup card.
+The Commbank Smart Access account was Marc's main account in Australia before he went to Europe.
+Marc was topping up his Citibank account from his Commonwealth Bank as he needed more money.
 He kept the Smart Access card in his passport in case he lost his Citibank card.

 What about ATM withdrawals?

-Mark withdrew $300 - $500 Australian dollars in Euros each time.
-Citibank didn’t charge Mark an international ATM fee, and Mark doesn’t remember paying too many local ATM operator fees either.
+Marc withdrew $300 - $500 Australian dollars in Euros each time.
+Citibank didn't charge Marc an international ATM fee, and Marc doesn't remember paying too many local ATM operator fees either.

 Could you use your card everywhere?

 Marc could use his Citibank card everywhere.
 He was given the option of paying in Australian dollars in a few places, but he chose to pay in Euros instead.
 The exchange rate is more favourable paying in the local currency.